singer-io/target-gsheet/README.md

 ### Step 2: Configure

-Created a file called `config.json` in your working directory, following [config.sample.json](config.sample.json).
+Create a file called `config.json` in your working directory, following [config.sample.json](config.sample.json).
 The required `spreadsheet_id` parameter is the value between the "/d/" and the "/edit" in the URL of your spreadsheet.
 For example, consider the